 trade in the United States.
 A photographic exhibit of the Comstock Cheney ivory trade

 resides in the library as part of a permanent collection.
-Currently there are 7,850 books
+Currently there are 9,000 books and other items

 on the shelves of the library, including archives on the library history, the ivory trade,